-In 1980, nine attorneys established the business law firm of Dean, Mead, Egerton, Bloodworth, Capouano & Bozarth, P.A.
+In 1980, eight attorneys established the business law firm of Dean, Mead, Egerton, Bloodworth, Capouano & Bozarth, P.A.
 The founders were Stephen T. Dean, Robert W. Mead, Jr., Charles H. Egerton, Darryl M. Bloodworth, Albert D. Capouano, Stephen J. Bozarth, Lauren Y. Detzel and Lynn J. Hinson.
 With the exception of Mr. Dean, who passed away in August 2000, the founding partners remain active leaders in the firm today.
 We are well known throughout Orlando under our abbreviated name, Dean Mead.

 Orlando may be known worldwide as one of the top vacation destinations, but for those of us fortunate enough to live and work here, we know there are many more “attractions” unique to central Florida outside of amusement parks.

 Recognized by BusinessWeek as one of the world’s “most fiercely competitive” communities, Orlando offers unlimited potential on par with the nation’s top business centers; a diverse spectrum of industries; young, vibrant, talented workforce; multi-modal access to destinations around the globe; a do-what-it-takes attitude; and year-round sunshine.

 The growth of the city in the last 35 years has prompted many new businesses and corporations to make Orlando their home, thus bringing in new jobs and better schools.
 Darden Restaurants, Lockheed Martin and Walt Disney World are just a few of the major employers in Orlando.